 Choose foods high in protein and fiber and low in fat.
-The experts recommend at least 30% protein in a cat’s diet.
+Experts recommend at least 30% protein in a cat’s diet.
 Kibble tends to be higher in carbohydrates than canned food.

-Incorporate canned food into your cat’s diet.
-This will lower the carbs and add more water consumption for your cat, a win/win!
+Incorporating canned food into your cat’s diet will lower the carbs and add more water consumption for your cat, a win/win!